ktemkin/ktemkin.github.io/content/post/serdes-lfps.md

 .CH0_LDR_CORE2TX(tx_gpio_value)

 // Note that unlike the previous parameter, we want this _SEL to be 0.
-// This value appears to defers control to the CORE2TX_EN signal
+// This value appears to defer control to the CORE2TX_EN signal
 // (and likely to a bit in the SerDes registers). defparam DCU0_inst.CH0_LDR_CORE2TX_SEL = "0b0";
 ```